StackVista/stackstate-docs/configure/security/authentication/oidc.md

 In order to configure StackState to authenticate using an OIDC authentication provider, you will need to configure both StackState and the provider to be able to talk to each other.
 The following sections describe the respective setups.

-## Configure OIDC provider
+## Configure the OIDC provider

-Before you can configure StackState to authenticate using OIDC you will need create a client for StackState on your OIDC provider using the following settings (if required):
+Before you can configure StackState to authenticate using OIDC, you will need create a client for StackState on your OIDC provider using the following settings (if required):

 * Use the OIDCAuthoirzation Flow
 * Set the **Redirect URI** to the base URL of StackState suffixed with `/loginCallback`.
 For example `https://stackstate.acme.com/loginCallback`.
 For some OIDC providers, such as Google, the **Redirect URI** must match exactly, including any query parameters.
 In that case, you should configure the URI like this `https://stackstate.acme.com/loginCallback?client_name=StsOidcClient`.